JimCircadian/IceNet-Pipeline/README.md

 ln -s ../data
 ```

-The following kind of illustrates this for linking big stuff to different storage:
+The following kind of illustrates this for linking big stuff to different storage on a platform where large storage is elsewhere in the filesystem:

 ```bash
 # An example from deployment on JASMIN